dvddarias/Keep-android-3.5mm-jack/README.md

-# Please keep the 3.5mm audio jack on upcomming Android phones.
+# Please keep the 3.5mm audio jack on upcoming Android phones.

 This is a pledge to all Android phone manufacturers to **NOT** follow Apple's poorly executed idea of removing the 3.5mm audio jack.